pudly/schmopera-hugo/content/articles/the-angel-speaks.md

 </figure>

 Also on the programme was the latest from Huizinga, _Annunciation_.
-It's a piece inspired by Rilke's poem _Verkündigung_, presented as a work-in-progress for two singers (the deft [Jesse Blumberg](/scene/people/jesse-blumberg/) and [Mireille Asselin](/scene/people/mireille-asselin/)), contemporary dancer (Gledhill), and baroque ensemble.
+It's a piece inspired by Rilke's poem _Verkündigung_, presented as a work-in-progress for two singers (the deft [Jesse Blumberg](/scene/people/jesse-blumberg/) and [Mireille Asselin](/scene/people/mireille-asselin/)), contemporary and baroque dancers, and baroque ensemble.
 Opera Atelier Co-Artistic Director and stage director Marshall Pynkoski briefed us on the plans for _Annunciation_, teasing us with ideas of expanding it into a dramatic cantata, or even a one-act opera.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1550939155/media/2019/02/OAROM3.jpg){{% /md %}}